Spring 2020 Lectures

 Recorded lectures are available 1-2 weeks after event date.

 We would like to acknowledge Dean Art Nitta and members of the MSE Division for all their support.
-Particular thanks go to the members of the Science Lectures committee who develop this program for the benefit of our students.
+Particular thank yous go to the members of the Science Lectures committee who develop this program for the benefit of our students.
 We believe these efforts will inspire students to further explore the myriad of academic and career opportunities in the sciences.

 Science Lectures committee members:

 Dr. Tony Huntley, Ms. Karen Kelley, Professor Steve Teh, Dr. Christina White and Dr. Jim Zoval

 To request future lecture topics, please e-mail Steve Teh